 - It hides discoloration.
 The patch is slightly opaque, so if the sore is darker than the surrounding skin, the patch tones it down.

-- It stops the cold sore spreading.
+- It stops the cold sore from spreading.
 Cold sores start small but they often expand into a horrible, crusty mass as they mature.
 The patch prevents the spread, keeping the sore small.

 - It prevents contagion.
 We often touch our mouths without noticing, and if we then touch someone else, we've given them the virus.
 The patch completely covers the contagious area, making interaction with others much safer.
 I still wouldn't risk kissing or sharing lipsticks, though!